 Indiana joined the education reform movement several years ago and along becoming a Right-to-Work state is giving good teachers a chance to shine and finally holding ineffective teachers accountable - just like any business in America does.
 And before you charge that schools are not businesses, they are.
 They are in the education business and provide a service to customers.
 The cost of this service is borne by the taxpayers and as employees, we need to ensure that we produce quality education to our students and return the investment to our stakeholders.

-Each school system has chosen its evaluation model (Rise, Marzano, etc.) and by now should be in full effect.
+Each school system has chosen its evaluation model (Rise, Marzano, etc.) and is in full effect.
 Indiana Law mandates rewarding teachers based upon their personal performance in ratings of "Highly effective", "Effective", "Needs Improvement" and "Ineffective".
-Please keep in mind that since this is fairly new and administrators are in a learning curve, expect a period of adjustment.
 No longer do we rely on a union contract giving the best teachers the same amount of salary increase as the worst peforming teachers.
 When ineffective administrators are given evaluation privileges, they may try using it to their advantage if their school is not performing well and it can be a wild ride.
 Administrators looking to protect themselves may try and shift the blame to the good teachers, especially those they perceive as vulnerable because they're not in the union.
 Don't let this happen.
 If you find yourself in this situation, contact us.

 Why won't they let me be on school committees?